|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: Yala National Park

 Today we drive down to the lowlands to Yala National Park.
-We will stop on the way for a lunch break and in the afternoon you have time to enjoy the pool as you watch the animals room free through the Safari Lodge.
-Overnight in Yala National Park.
+We will stop on the way for a lunch break and arrive at the hotel in the afternoon.
+You have some free time to enjoy the pool and the animals that roam free through the lodge.

 Day 15: Madhu River Excursion - Colombo